 The LOML tells me that he was at the hospital every day.
-So was our dear friend Dr. L. Also, the LOML’s eldest brother, Phil, came down from Chicago to see if he could help out.
-Evie also visited repeatedly while I was in the NICU and brought a poster drawn by her daughter.
-She was comforted that I could read what was on it.
-Flower arrangements arrived in droves.
-I don’t remember any of these events.
+So was our dear friend Dr. L. Also, the LOML’s eldest brother, Phil, came down from

 The following day, May 8th, the hospital staff decided that since I was so frisky, I would be taken on a walk.
 A cute, burly and fun physical therapist put me on a waist leash and let me roam around the hospital, or so it seemed to me.
 (My hospital physical therapy records indicated that I was taken on such walks every day; I just didn’t remember them until this day.)
 I felt so free.
 We did some stairs and ran around the floor.
 He was amazed by my excellent physical condition.
 My lack of memory seemed to amuse him also.
 But I didn’t mind.
 He used to say, “What is my name?”